Williams Lake Visitor Centre

 As part of our corporate strategy, Destination BC is working with the Visitor Services Network and the entire tourism industry to expand the delivery of visitor services for the future, by creating more contemporary and innovative approaches to serving our guests’ information needs as they travel throughout the province.

-In 2016, the new, application-based Visitor Services Innovation Fund is providing $300,000 in support to current, full-status members of the Visitor Services Network Program.
-The application deadline for the Innovation Fund was December 31, 2015.
+In 2016, the application-based Visitor Services Innovation Fund is providing $300,000 in support to current, full-status members of the Visitor Services Network Program.
 In total, 52 projects, representing 56 communities and spanning all tourism regions were submitted.
-All 52 applicants were successful and will receive full or partial funding within the program budget.
+All 52 applicants were successful and received full or partial funding within the program budget.

 Highlights of some of the successful projects include: an environmentally-friendly ‘ice cream’ style bike as a mobile visitor services kiosk; roaming visitor counsellors or ambassadors at signature events; branded tents and banners for outreach activities; increased use of iPads and other enhanced technology, such as online concierge services, to serve guests’ needs; and cross-community product awareness and information sharing sessions for visitor counsellors to create collaboration and awareness within communities and surrounding areas.